Gedewon/webpack-config/README.md

 npm run start
 ```

-The server should be up and runing at [localhost:8000](https://localhost:8000)
+The server should be up and running at [localhost:8000](https://localhost:8000)

 cheers :)
+don't chers